bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 An adapter signature looks almost exactly...
 It looks exactly like a Schnorr signature, except it is invalid.
 It is tweaked.
-As you can see here, we have, if we ignore the T here, we have exactly the thing that we would expect from a Schnorr signature, but our commitment in the hash is not to all random nonce, but our random nonce plus some tweaked T.
+As you can see here, if we ignore the `T` here, we have exactly the thing that we would expect from a Schnorr signature, but our commitment in the hash is not to all random nonce, but our random nonce plus some tweaked `T`.
-So what happens is, in order to be able to spend it, we need to find out what the tweak is, and then we can fix our little signature.The tweak, when we learn what it is, the tweak can actually be used to embed a little secret in there.
+So what happens is, in order to be able to spend it, we need to find out what the tweak is, and then we can fix our little signature.
+When we learn what it is, the tweak can actually be used to embed a little secret in there.
 So if the tweak is exactly the secret value that you're looking for, then once there is a valid signature, you can use that to calculate the difference between those two signatures and extract the tweak and use the tweak to create a valid signature for your preceding hop.

 So let's think about it a little bit more thoroughly.